dataprogpy/dataprogpy.github.io/docs/modeling/robust-modeling-workflow/cross-validation.md

 -----

-### The Basic Split: `train_test_split`
+## The Basic Split: `train_test_split`

-This is your starting point.
+This is the technique we previously introduced in our six-step workflow.
+This is just a starting point.
 While not technically a cross-validation method, it's the fundamental building block.

   * **How it works:** It shuffles your dataset and splits it into two parts: a training set and a testing set.
 You decide the proportions, like 80% for training and 20% for testing.
   * **When to use it:** Use this for a quick and simple model evaluation, especially with large datasets where the computational cost of running full cross-validation might be too high.
 It's a fast and easy way to get a first impression of your model.